 Denis Sassou Nguesso has ruled the Republic of the Congo as president almost continuously since 1979.
 Called a “Pierre Cardin Marxist” because of his affection for luxury goods, Sassou has ruled with an iron fist and maintained power by repressing his opponents.
 He lost an election to Pascal Lissouba from the main opposition party Pan-African Union for Social Democracy (UPADS) in 1992.
 However, Sassou ousted Lissouba in 1997, following a civil war, the country’s second in a decade.
 He has remained president ever since.

-Prior to the 2016 presidential election (the country’s most recent), Sassou Nguesso held a referendum to remove presidential term limits, which sparked protests, some violent.
+Prior to the 2016 presidential election, Sassou Nguesso held a referendum to remove presidential term limits, which sparked protests, some violent.
 A crackdown on the opposition followed.
 The opposition boycotted the referendum, and it therefore passed overwhelmingly

-The opposition called the last elections, in 2016, an “electoral holdup” amidst widespread reports of electoral fraud and an internet and mobile blackout.
+The opposition called the 2016 elections an “electoral holdup” amidst widespread reports of electoral fraud and an internet and mobile blackout.
 Following the election, Sassou jailed his two of his opponents: Jean-Marie Michel Mokoko and Andre Okombi Salissa.

 The 2021 Election in the Republic of the Congo

-Sassou is running for yet another term.
+Sassou ran for yet another term in 2021.
 His Congolese Party of Labor (PCT) unanimously nominated him as a candidate.
-Six other candidates are on the ballot, although the main opposition (UPADS) is boycotting and thus not running a candidate.
+Six other candidates are on the ballot, although the main opposition (UPADS) boycotted.

-Many – including the country’s Catholic bishops – believe that the election will not be fair.
+Many – including the country’s Catholic bishops – critiqued the fairness of the election.
 Moreover, Sassou has purchased a cache of weapons from Azerbaijan ahead of the election.
 He had reportedly used weapons from Azerbaijan to attack the opposition after the last election.
-Therefore, this move has raised additional concerns about the elections.

 Curated News and Analysis